Magneto-optical conductivity in the type-I and type-II phases of Weyl/multi-Weyl semimetals: Introduction

-Let us denote the direction of the linear dispersion to be along the momentum component $k_z$ for each of these nodal-point semimetals.
+Let us choose the direction of the linear dispersion to be along the momentum component $k_z$ for each of these nodal-point semimetals.
 In generic situations, imperfections are ubiquitous, and there can be a tilt in the energy dispersion with respect to this momentum component.
-If the tilt is small enough such that the chemical potential cutting the nodal point gives a point-like Fermi surface (FS), it is referred to as the type-I phase.
-However, if the tilt is so large that the nodal point appears at the contact point between electron-like and hole-like pockets, when the Fermi level cuts it, we call it a type-II phase \cite{soluyanov2015type}.
-These two phases are depicted schematically in Fig.~\ref{disp1} for Weyl and double-Weyl semimetals.
+If the tilt is small enough such that the chemical potential cutting the nodal point gives a Fermi point rather than a Fermi surface (FS), it is referred to as the type-I phase.
+However, if the tilt is so large such that when the Fermi level cuts it, the nodal-point appears at the contact point between electron-like and hole-like pockets, we call it a type-II phase \cite{soluyanov2015type}.
+The over-tilting leads to the formation of Fermi pockets.

-The magneto-optical response is considered a versatile tool that can be used to characterize various optical materials \cite{fuseya2011spin, tabert2013valley, li2013magneto,ashby,marcus-emil,magneto-double-weyl}.
-In Ref.~\cite{ashby} and \cite{magneto-double-weyl}, the authors have computed the magneto-optical conductivity characteristics of Weyl and double-Weyl semimetals, respectively.
-In this paper, we generalize those calculations to the case when the tilting direction is modified to an arbitrary continuously differentiable function, following the analysis in Ref.~\cite{marcus-emil}.
-This has the advantage that the higher-order terms in momentum close the Fermi pockets in the type-II regime, removing the need for unphysical cutoffs when evaluating the integrals involved in the magneto-optical conductivity expressions.
-Moreover, we include the triple-Weyl case.